HPE Integrated Lights-Out: Availability

 iLO is embedded or available on some HPE ProLiant and Integrity servers.

 Prior to iLO, Compaq created several other lights out management products.
 The original was the Remote Insight Board (RIB), which was available as an EISA or PCI expansion card.
-RIB was replaced with RILOE (Remote Insight Light-Out Edition), which was only available for PCI.
+RIB was replaced with RILOE (Remote Insight Lights-Out Edition), which was only available for PCI.
 The original RILOE was replaced with RILOE II.
 HP stopped manufacturing RILOE II in 2006.
 The final firmware version for RILOE is 2.53(A) dated 9 Mar 2004 and for RILOE II is 1.21 dated 5 July 2006.

 For G7 and older ProLiant 100 series servers there is a "Lights Out 100" option, which has more limited functionality.
 The LO100 is a traditional IPMI BMC, and does not share hardware or firmware with iLO.
 ProLiant 100 series servers starting with Gen9 include iLO.

 There is also a version of iLO for HP Moonshot systems referred to as iLO Chassis Management which is often abbreviated as iLO CM.
 The Chassis Management version of iLO was derived from iLO 4.
 As of June 2018 the most recent Chassis Manager Firmware available is version 1.56 which was released as part of the Moonshot Component Pack 2018.02.0.

 Although HP included iLO functionality in the ProLiant Gen8 MicroServer, they removed it from the Gen10 version.
 The ProLiant MicroServer Gen10+ and Gen11 has an iLO add-on card.